A Brief Note About this Prayer

 It could be a long time.
 It could be forever.

 Yet you will be with me.
 You won’t leave my bed.
 You will stay even when my back is to you, my fists clenched, my eyes squeezed tight.
 You will stay and show me how to be kind to myself.
 You will stay and tell me who I am.
 You will run your fingers softly through my gnarled, knotted hair and rub my feet with oil.
-You will remind me about the banqueting table where once I feasted and will, one day, surely, feast again.
+You will remind me of the banqueting table where once I feasted and will, one day, surely, feast again.

 . . .